voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

-React interally keeps track of all the hooks we are using in our component.
+React internally keeps track of all the hooks we are using in our component.
 In this example we are using four hooks.
 But notice how the first `useEffect` invocation is done conditionally, and since on the first render the `name` state variable will be assigned the default value of `'Mary'`, React will know that it needs to keep track of all of these four hooks in order.
 What happens if on another render the `name` state is empty?
 Well, if that's the case React won't know what to return on the second `useState` hook call.
 To avoid this and other issues, there is an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) that is strongly recommended when working with React Hooks and is included by default with Create React App.

 Going back to Vue, something equivalent to the previous example would be this:
 ```js